If you can’t find your dream house for sale, you can build your own modular home. A new construction comes with several benefits.

 - Panelized.
 Panelized shipping involves pre-assembling the walls, roof, and flooring in the factory and then shipping them.
 The builders finish assembling everything on site.

 - Pre-assembled.
-In many cases, modular home builders deliver houses pre-assembled.
+In some cases, modular home builders deliver houses pre-assembled.
 They build each section of the house and assemble them in the factory.
 In other words, your builder ships your whole house to your property and places it on the foundation.

 Regardless of shipping method, the best builders build your house according to the local codes where you’ll be living.
 They also adhere to strict quality control standards.
 Following completion, there’s no telling the difference between a modular home and one built on site.